Rand Stats

 3. DONE CLI script

-4. TODO JavaScript code snippets management
+4. DONE JavaScript code snippets management

 • Initially the JavaScript snippets were kept with the Raku code, but it seems it is better to have them in a separate file.
 (With the corresponding accessors.)